underscorefunk/build-apps-with-rust/src/ui/conditional_display_and_the_show_macro.md

 }
 ```

-It's important to note that this can also be written with curley braces in the closures to make them more clear.
+It's important to note that this can also be written with curly braces in the closures to make them more clear.
 Here's an example for the sake of familiarity.

 ```rust
 <Show